Hamberfim/typescript-shopping-cart/README.md

 ### Typescript Shopping Cart
-Using TypeScript, React and Bootstrap.
+Using TypeScript, React and Bootstrap via Vite.